 Our success will depend in part on our ability to obtain patents and maintain trade secret protection, as well as successfully defending these patents against challenges, while operating without infringing the proprietary rights of others.
 We have filed a number of U.S. patent applications on inventions relating to the composition of a variety of polymers, specific products, product groups and processing technology.
-As of December 31, 2017, we had a total of 20 issued U.S. patents and an additional 27 issued (or registered) foreign patents.
-The patents on the bioerodible technologies expire between June 2018 and March 2026.
-Currently, SUSTOL is covered by six patents issued in the U.S. and by 27 patents issued in foreign countries including Austria, Belgium, Canada, Denmark, the EU, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, Portugal, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
+As of December 31, 2018, we had a total of 25 issued U.S. patents and an additional 32 issued (or registered) foreign patents.
+The patents on the bioerodible technologies expire between May 2021 and March 2026.
+Currently, SUSTOL is covered by seven patents issued in the U.S. and by 30 patents issued in foreign countries including Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, Portugal, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
 U.S. patents covering SUSTOL have expiration dates ranging from May 2021 to September 2024; foreign patents covering SUSTOL have expiration dates ranging from May 2021 to September 2025.
-Currently, CINVANTI is covered by two patents issued in the U.S. with expiration dates of September 2035, and HTX-011 is protected by six patents in the U.S. with expiration dates ranging from May 2021 to April 2035.
+Currently, CINVANTI is covered by five patents issued in the U.S. with expiration dates of September 2035.
+HTX-011 is protected by eight patents issued in the U.S. with expiration dates ranging from May 2021 to April 2035 and one patent issued in Mexico and one patent issued in Japan both with expiration dates of March 2034.
 Our policy is to actively seek patent protection in the U.S. and to pursue equivalent patent claims in selected foreign countries, thereby seeking patent coverage for novel technologies and compositions of matter that may be commercially important to the development of our business.
 Granted patents include claims covering the product composition, methods of use and methods of preparation.
-Our existing patents may not cover future products, additional patents may not be issued and current patents, or patents issued in the future, may not provide meaningful protection or prove to be of commercial benefit.
+Our existing patents may not cover future products, additional patents may not be issued and current patents, or patents issued in the future, may not provide meaningful protection or prove to be of co